-The Respiratory Care Program is accredited by the Commission on Accreditation for Respiratory Care (CoARC), 1248 Harwood Rd., Bedford, Texas 76021-4244, 817-283-2835, www.CoARC.com. (link to CoARC)
+The Respiratory Care Program is accredited by the Commission on Accreditation for Respiratory Care (CoARC), 1248 Harwood Rd., Bedford, Texas 76021-4244, 817-283-2835, www.CoARC.com.

 The program has a limited capacity and selects students based upon defined criteria.
 Students who are interested in applying to the Respiratory Care Program must complete an application to 1) Lamar Institute of Technology and 2) the Respiratory Care Program.
 Individuals interested in applying must also complete all Texas Success Initiative Requirements.
-Students are expected to complete the pre-admission courses prior to admission into the program.
+Students are expected to complete the preadmission courses prior to admission into the program.